JonQuarfoth/angular-boot-sample/README.md

 Frontend: Angular 1.6
 Backend: Spring Boot

+The project is configured as a multiproject gradle build.
+The gradle build file in `frontend` wraps NPM tasks that do the actual work.
+The Gradle tasks are provided for easy interopability with Spring Boot.

 Angular code is in the `frontend` directory.
 NPM is used to manage dependencies and run tasks.
 Webpack is used to build and bundle the code.
-Connects to backend REST Api to access todos.
+Gradle tasks are also provided for the npm tasks for easier build integration with the spring boot app.
+A simple ui for managing items on a todo list.

-Spring Boot code is in the `src` directory.
+Spring Boot code is in the `backend` directory.
 Gradle is used for building and running.
-Some Gradle tasks have been augmented to run frontend builds as well so that when you run or build your server, you'll get the latest code.
 Provides a REST API for Todo Items and saves to an in-memory database.

-### Gradle tasks (run from project root)
+### Gradle tasks (from project root)
-* `./gradlew bootRun`: Builds frontend dependencies, moves them into backend resources folder, runs server on http://localhost:8080
-* `.gradlew test`: run the app unit tests

-### npm tasks (run from the `frontend` directory)
+* `./gradlew runJar`: creates and runs a runnable jar including all front and backend code
+* `./gradlew dev --parallel`: runs the frontend and backend development servers (without --parallel, only one will start)
-* `npm run build`: runs webpack - bundles code and outputs to the backend project's resources directory
+* `./gradlew build`: runs the frontend and backend compile and test tasks
-* `npm run test`: runs karma unit tests once
-* `npm run test:live`: runs karma unit tests, watches for changes and re-runs as necessary
-* `npm run webdriver`: starts a selenium server for end-to-end testing
-* `npm run e2e`

-### End-to-end tests
-Running the protractor e2e tests requires 3 processes running simultaneously.
-* `./gradlew bootRun` to run the app locally
+* `./gradlew bootRepackage`: creates a runnable jar containing frontend and backend code (in backend/build/libs)
-* `npm run webdriver` to start up the selenium server protractor connects to
+* `./gradlew e2eSetup --parallel`: run backend jar and webdriver selenium server in parallel
-* `npm run e2e` to actually run  protractor tests.
+* `./gradlew e2e` : run protractor e2e tests (relies on e2eSetup servers running locally)

-The e2e test assumes a blank slate (no todos in the database).
-You can terminate the bootRun and start it again to clear out the database.